Does your business sell products or services online? Do you use your website to generate leads or sign people up to your newsletter?

 What is a conversion funnel?

-In short, it’s a process a customer begins when they first visit your website or interact with your brand.
+The definition is a process a customer begins when they first visit your website or interact with your brand.
 The process ends when the customer exits the funnel, preferably by buying something or sending you their details.

 However, your funnel is fraught with opportunities for customers to disengage with your brand and go somewhere else between those two (or more) steps.